gysi/drl-leaderboard-app/server/README.md

 ## Setup

 ### Config
+- Create a SSH key (read the Reamde in .ssh).
-- Copy .dockerenv-example to .dockerenv and fill in the ssh password
+- Copy .dockerenv-example to .dockerenv and fill in the ssh password (for the key you just created).
 - Copy terraform/config.tfvars.example and fill in the hetznercloudtoken

 ### Build Dockerimage